apple/ccs-calendarserver/doc/Developer/AnnotatedSchema.md

 );
 ```

 This table tracks client subscriptions to APNS push notifications, so that when a change on the server occurs, the server can determine which clients need to be sent push notifications.
+We store MODIFIED (seconds since the Epoch) because we purge subscriptions older than config.SubscriptionPurgeSeconds.
+Clients are expected to re-subscribe at least every config.SubscriptionRefreshIntervalSeconds.
+SUBSCRIBER_GUID, USER_AGENT, and IP_ADDR are used purely for diagnosing problems via the push command utility.

 # IMIP\_TOKENS